Source: Pixabay

 As of late, I’m not so sure anymore.

 Which leads me back to the quote at the top.
 I’m leaving this weekend to fly out of state for a memorial service.
 Someone near and dear to me passed away after two years of serious health issues (not Covid related).
 I was planning a trip back home anyway, I’ve been feeling it’s time to go.
 I haven’t been home since my mother died in ’04.
-His death prompted my decision to go.
+His death prompted my decision to go home and pay my respects.

 That said, I can’t help but think about the possibility of going home again – maybe for good.
 Maybe all that running/moving around the country I’ve posted about was a lot like Forrest Gump’s three-year run: to purge some emotions, to run away from some problems and to heal with time.